-Mirror Review: Is This Home Gym Worth It?
+Mirror Workout System Review: Is It Worth it?

-The Mirror brands itself as a versatile piece of home fitness equipment that’s subtle enough when not in use that it blends into the background of your home.
+Mirror home gym brands itself as a versatile piece of fitness equipment that’s subtle enough when not in use that it blends into the background of your home.
 Unlike bulky treadmills and spin bikes, this fitness device is designed to work as décor as well.

-They offer 50 live-streamed classes each week, and subscribers have the option to watch thousands of others on demand at any time.
+They offer over 70 live-streamed classes each week, and subscribers have the option to watch thousands of others on demand at any time.

 The major selling point for Mirror enthusiasts is the access it provides to boutique-quality fitness classes.
-Do they deliver?
-We’ll go through the workout details next.
+Mirror offers the following class options:

 - Barre: Strengthens and tones your muscles with moves that pull from ballet, yoga, and Pilates.